The secret to understanding the guitar fretboard start with ten open position chords!

 The open position C and Cm chords

-The next step is to turn these into barre chord shapes, this will then map out the entire guitar neck.
+The next step is to turn these into barre chord shapes, this will map out the entire fretboard.
+When you’ve got them down you’ll build all scales and arpeggios on top.

-Therefore, understanding these first open position chords is essential.
-Guitar literally starts here.
+Therefore, understanding these first ten open position chords is essential.
+Understanding the guitar fretboard literally starts here.